gjmarkovich/Practice-Branching/README.md

 # Practice-Branching
-Creating so I can practice branching
+## Creating so I can practice branching
+### Original Read Me file established on 10/30/2019